halfer/piwik-database-configuration/README.md

 Notes
 ---

-At some point I hope to publish a repo showing how I have set up Piwik in Docker.
-Note that there is [an official repo](https://github.com/piwik/docker-piwik) to Dockerise Piwik, but I didn't want to move my database to a container, nor to be forced to containerise my web server.
+I have a [Docker Piwik](https://github.com/halfer/piwik-apache-docker) project that may be of interest.
+In fact here I did not use the database plugin, as it was easier to move the configuration file to an on-host volume.